 Rahul has a round face.
 During a wardrobe audit, I was impressed that all of his neckties have curved or rounded designs!
-His jewellery and belt buckles also have rounded shapes – no straight lines or angles.
+His jewelry and belt buckles also have rounded shapes – no straight lines or angles.
 And of course, he is most comfortable in shoes with a rounded toe.

 For more information on dressing for your facial shape and body, you can download the Personal Image workbook at: http://imageconsultantproducts.com/personal-image/.

-Karen Brunger is President of International Image Institute Inc., and a Past-President of the Association of Image Consultants International.
+Karen Brunger is President of International Image Institute Inc. and a Past-President of the Association of Image Consultants International.